Palem1988/blocknetdx-utils/README.md

 # Requirements

-- This code won't run on Python < 3.4 because of the use of subtests.
+- This code won't run on Python < 3.4 because of the use of subtests and exception chaining.

 # Sequence Tests Usage Examples

 - Optional parameters are available for sequence test functions to make their use easy, allow for some flexibility, and place boundaries on the randomness to test for specific scenarios.

 For example, the following calls do the same thing:
 ```python
 random_RPC_sequence()
 random_RPC_sequence(nb_of_runs=1000)
 random_RPC_sequence(nb_of_runs=1000, data_nature=RANDOM_VALID_INVALID, char_min_size=1, char_max_size=12000)
 ```

 - To generate only valid data, set **data_nature=VALID_DATA**.
 - To generate only garbage data, set **data_nature=INVALID_DATA**.

 If **data_nature=INVALID_DATA**, *char_min_size* and *char_min_size* define how long the string will be supplied by the random generator.